-You’ve likely heard countless times that you need to stop throwing away money on things like a daily latte.
-In fact, best-selling personal finance author David Bach popularized the concept “The Latte Factor” and created a calculator to help people see how much little expenses add up and how that money could be saved.
+You’ve likely heard countless times that you need to stop throwing money away on things like a daily latte.
+In fact, best-selling personal finance author David Bach popularized the concept of “the latte factor” to show people how small expenses add up over time.

 “If your goal is to deprive yourself of any pleasure, it’s going to backfire,” said Dr. Brad Klontz, a financial psychologist and associate professor at Creighton University.

-So if you’re like many Americans who are vowing to save more and spend less in the new year, you can reach your goal with savings strategies that don’t involve cutting out everything you love.
-Here’s why you shouldn’t give up little luxuries — and what you should do instead.
+So if you’re like many Americans who are vowing to save more and spend less, you can reach your goal without cutting everything you love.
+Instead, try cutting out things that are simply not worth the money.

 You'll Think You're on a Diet

-“The reason diets fail is because you tell your body that you’re about to starve it,” said Klontz.
+“The reason diets fail is because you tell your body that you’re about to starve it,” he added.
 “Then your body kicks into planning-for-the-famine mode by slowing down your metabolism and telling you to eat.”

-“It basically works against you,” he added.
+“It basically works against you,” Klontz said.
 “As soon as I say the word diet to myself, I start craving cheeseburgers.
 The same thing happens with a budget.”

 Focusing on Big Wins Is More Important